illiamanlau/Delibexplatform/README.md

 ## `hate_speech.txt`

-List of hate speech phrases of the Verenetti experiment.
+List of hate speech phrases of the Verrettini experiment.
 Empty lines and lines starting with `#` will be ignored.
 Please place each phrase in a different line.

 ## `rooms.csv`